 Accept Payments Online: eChecks, ACH, Credit Cards, and More

-Offering multiple billing and payment methods increases satisfaction by improving customer experience.
+Offering multiple billing and online payment options increases satisfaction by improving customer experience.
 In addition to creating convenient ways to accept payments, having more options can reduce the time it takes your business to get paid.
-Many merchants find they save time when accepting payments securely over their phone or through a payment schedule, that directly debits their customer’s bank account.
-Additionally, 46% of consumers surveyed by TSYS preferred to receive email communications about their transactions—making online platforms that manage cash flow attractive to merchants.
+Many merchants find they save time when accepting payments securely over their phone, website, mobile app, or through a recurring payment schedule that directly debits their customer’s bank account or charges their card on file.

 The Top Ways Businesses Are Accepting Payments Online